Ninjalemur/ninjalemur.github.io/_posts/2023-03-25-savings-calculator_001_v24_live.md

 ---
 layout: post
 title:  Retirement Savings Calculator v 2.4 is live!
-date: 2023-03-20 18:15:00+8
+date: 2024-03-20 18:15:00+8
 description: Hello!
 tags: financial spreadsheets
 categories:
 ---

 The Retirement Savings Calculator Spreadsheet is a tool designed to help individuals calculate how much they can save and accumulate based on different levels of savings and expenditures.
-As of 20 March 2023, the latest version of the tool is v2.4, and is available to the public via <a href="https://docs.google.com/spreadsheets/d/1wKXRlBWTYL16pFi9IdsrThDQC5q2jKmeqlKNkPufefI"> this link</a>.
+As of 20 March 2023, the latest version of the tool is v2.4, and is publicly available [here](https://docs.google.com/spreadsheets/d/1wKXRlBWTYL16pFi9IdsrThDQC5q2jKmeqlKNkPufefI).

 Do make your own copy for yourself via "File" > "Make a copy".

-Do share your feedback on the calculator via the <a href="https://docs.google.com/forms/d/e/1FAIpQLScswYDxLhregN4xUfROgkLVpPJItCGwtvXNHUHqep_RTe5lrw/viewform?usp=sharing">feedback form</a>.
+Do share your feedback on the calculator via the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLScswYDxLhregN4xUfROgkLVpPJItCGwtvXNHUHqep_RTe5lrw/viewform?usp=sharing).

 ## Stuff
 - summary intro